 I must have had some very good lifetimes as a Latin Catholic.
 My ancestors were German Lutheran preachers, but somehow I have always been in love with Mary, Jesus, and Our Lady of Guadalupe.
-My German grandmother had a bust of Mother Mary that she would stroke with a vaseline covered rag everyday to honor her.
-I think she infused a tremendous amount of spiritual reverence in me, but it was all covert because my parents were the “Question Authority” Baby boomer generation who still have a deep distrust of organized religion.
+My German grandmother had a bust of Mother Mary that she would stroke with a vaseline covered rag everyday to honor her (I had a truly Grimms’ fairy-tale upbringing).
+I think she infused a tremendous amount of spiritual reverence in me, but it was all covert because my parents were the “Question Authority” Baby Boomer generation who still have a deep distrust of organized religion.

-My recovering perfectionist lets out a sigh of relief and says, “Thank God we can make our altars wild and funky and free, and if the plaster Jesus falls over and breaks, we will just pick him up and tape him back together best we can and keep going!”
+My recovering perfectionist lets out a sigh of relief and says, “thank God we can make our altars wild and funky and free, and if the plaster Jesus’ head falls off, we will just pick it up and wire that sacred sucker back on and keep going!”
 How many times in my own life would it have served me to tape things back together and keep on keepin’ on?
 No small issues such as impermanence, death, and decay shall get in my way for living my love of the divine in its many forms.

 This photo shoot began my dream day.
 I was back in New Mexico after a year’s absence, fresh off a beautiful drive down from Washington state.
 The year before I had taken some incredible photos of a cemetery in Nambe, NM and on the way out of town I saw this enticing spot in Cebolla and cataloged it for next time.
-It is about a half an hour from my favorite place on earth, Abiquiu, where Georgia O’Keefe lived and I created a lot of the imagery for my Oracle of Initiation deck.
+It is about a half an hour from my favorite place on earth, Abiquiu, where Georgia O’Keeffe lived and I created a lot of the imagery for my Oracle of Initiation deck.